Adaptive Online Learning of Quantum States: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present numerical results which support our regret bounds attained for changing quantum states.
-Specifically, we conduct experiments for comparing with non-adaptive algorithms and testing our performance of the $k$-shift setting and the path length setting, respectively.
+In this section, we present numerical results which support our regret bounds.\footnote{The implementation codes can be found at the link: https://github.com/EstelYang/Adaptive-Online-Learning-of-Quantum-States} Specifically, we conduct experiments for comparing with non-adaptive algorithms and testing our performance of the $k$-shift setting and the path length setting, respectively.
 All the experiments are performed on Visual Studio Code 1.6.32 on a 2021 MacBook Pro (M1 Pro chip) with 10-core CPU and 16GB memory.
-We generate random $n$-qubit quantum states using the QuTiP package~\cite{QuTiP,QuTiP2}.
+We generate random $n$-qubit quantum states using the QuTiP package~\citep{QuTiP,QuTiP2}.
 In the $k$-shift setting, each of the $k$ changes of the quantum state are chosen uniformly at random from all iterations $\{1,2,\ldots,T\}$.
 In the path length setting, our quantum state evolves slowly following a background Hamiltonian $H$ also generated by QuTiP.
 At time $t$ we generate a POVM measurement $E_t$ with eigenvalues and eigenvectors chosen uniformly at random from $[0,1]$ and $\ell_{2}$-norm unit vectors, respectively.
 Then, we apply the measurement, receive loss, and update our prediction using Algorithm~\ref{algo:md+exp} and Algorithm~\ref{algo:adaptive}.
+For all experiments, the instantaneous regret at each time step is computed using the ground truth state, which changes over each run depending on the setting.

 \paragraph{Comparison to non-adaptive algorithms.} One eminent strength of adaptive online learning of quantum states is its ability to capture the changing states.
-Previous algorithms such as regularized follow-the-leader (RFTL) perform well for predicting fixed quantum states~\cite{aaronson2018online}, but it is stretched when the quantum state evolves.
+Previous algorithms such as regularized follow-the-leader (RFTL) perform well for predicting fixed quantum states~\citep{aaronson2018online}, but they are not adaptive when the quantum state evolves.
 We compare the cumulative regret produced by RFTL and our algorithms in the $k$-shift setting and the path length setting.
-The results are illustrated in Figure~\ref{fig:non-adaptive-comparison}.
+The results are illustrated as follows.